IrisShaders/ShaderDoc/directives/properties.md

 Allows a shader pack to control whether dynamic hand lighting mods are enabled or disabled.

 With OptiFine, this controls its Dynamic Hand Lighting feature.
-However, for Iris it would be good to have LambDynamicLights integration so that shader packs can disable
+However, for Iris it would be good to have LambDynamicLights integration so that shader packs can disable dynamic hand lighting in a similar way.

 #### Representation